Amrit6969/Amrit-Bot/README.md

  - $discord - Posts the discord server.
  - $donate - Posts a link to my PayPal XD.
  - $dupe - Posts a video with a working dupe.
- - $ping - Prints your ping.
  - $ping <username> - Prints ping of <username>
  - $bp - Posts the person with the best (lowest) ping.
  - $wp - Posts the person with the worst (highest) ping.
- - $quote - Gives a random quote.
+ - $rquote - Gives a random quote.
  - $insult <username> - Insults <username>
  - $quran - Quotes a random Ayah from the Quran.
  - $votd - Prints the Verse of The Day from the Bible.